tbrunsch/maXMLian/README.md

 }
 ```

+## Document Type Definition Support

+DTDs (document type definitions) allow different kinds of XML based attacks (see, e.g., <a href="https://owasp.org/www-community/vulnerabilities/XML_External_Entity_(XXE)_Processing">XML External Entity (XXE) Processing</a>).
+Hence, it is safest to prevent parsing DTDs completely.
+This is the default behavior of maXMLian.
+However, in some cases one needs to parse DTDs in order to correctly parse certain XML files.
+By calling `DocumentBuilderFactory.dtdSupport()` one can enable the support for parsing internal and also external DTDs.

 # Performance

 We benchmarked the performance of maXMLian and other XML parsers for XML files of size 500 MB, 1 GB, and 2 GB.
 The benchmark setup was as follows: